OpenOmics/cell-seek/docs/usage/shinycell.md

 A user can optionally provide a TSV file with marker genes to add a DEG page to the application.

+!!! important "Supported Assays"
+    ShinyCell2 does not support all Seurat object assays.
+Mileage may vary with the Seurat Object you use.
+    HTO assays and Azimuth cell.annotation assays will be removed from your object when using the ShinyCell2 pipeline, these assay types are unsupported currently.
+    For more information about support for assays and extended format support please consult the original ShinyCell2 repository: https://github.com/the-ouyang-lab/ShinyCell2

 ## 2. Synopsis
 ```text
 $ cell-seek shinycell [-h] \